Rise and Fall: Civilizations at War: Gameplay

 Another feature in Rise and Fall is "hero mode," which allows the player to temporarily take control of a hero, as if in a third-person shooter game; certain heroes—for instance, Cleopatra—can zoom in further than others with their bow, allowing the player to aim as if in a first-person shooter game.
 In hero mode, the hero unit becomes much more powerful, often allowing the player to destroy multiple enemy formations.
 Stamina is required to use this mode, however, and is lost quickly during its duration.
 The longest a player can spend in hero mode varies with stamina levels, which is increased with upgrades to the hero.
 To balance the game, hero mode can be used much less than RTS mode.
 Each civilization has two heroes from which to choose, usually a famous leader in history, such as Alexander the Great, but sometimes derived from mythology, such as Achilles.

 Rise and Fall may be played in both single-player and multiplayer.
-In single-player games, only one human player may play, against one through seven computer players.
+In single-player games, one human player plays against up to seven computer players.
 If more than two players will play, they may be grouped into teams, which can be chosen to be either permanent or manageable during the game using diplomacy.
-Other options available before beginning a game include the "population capacity";—the number of units that are trainable—which map of the twenty-four to play on; the difficulty setting; the number of resources given at the start; and the color and civilization of all players.
+Other options available before beginning a game include the "population capacity", the number of units that are trainable, which map of the twenty-four to play on; the difficulty setting; the number of resources given at the start; and the color and civilization of all players.
 Rise and Fall's multiplayer component is powered by GameSpy, and may be played using the updated version of the game.
 Players may host or join matches through either the internet or LAN.
 The host of the game chooses the options, while the player(s) who join the game either agree to the conditions or reject them; the match begins when all players agree with the host's terms.
 Each player selects a civilization and color, and does not require the host to change them.
 The multiplayer was discussed on the forums of Rise and Fall Heaven, a popular strategy game fansite.
 It was said that it is not frequented by many players, and that matches are often difficult to begin due to indecisiveness.
 During a game, the rules previously agreed upon are often broken by one or more players, leading to unruliness.
 Despite these drawbacks, several players reported that they played multiplayer.